petalmd/health_card/README.md

 ### sanitize

 Strips the specified card value to the bare minimum.
-It removes diacritics and all non-alphanumeric characters.
+Basically, it removes diacritics and all non-alphanumeric characters.

 Usage: